-When a connection pooler is deployed to the cluster, PGO adds additional information to the user Secrets to allow for applications to connect directly to the connection pooler.
-Recall that in this example, our user Secret is called keycloakdb-pguser-keycloakdb.
+When a connection pooler is deployed to the cluster, PGO adds additional information to the user Secret to allow for applications to connect directly to the connection pooler.
+Recall that in this example, our user Secret is called keycloakdb-pguser.
 Describe the user Secret:

-'''

-kubectl -n postgres-operator describe secrets keycloakdb-pguser-keycloakdb
+kubectl -n postgres-operator describe secrets keycloakdb-pguser

-'''